Articles on: All about Neckbands

 Winter Grazing

 When grazing cattle on winter crops such as Kale or Fodder Beet, virtual fencing neckbands can become heavily soiled with mud.
-This is because the device hangs beneath the animal’s neck and can come into frequent contact with wet soil, mud, and crop residue — especially in low-growing crops like Fodder Beet.
+This is because the device hangs beneath the animal’s neck and can come into frequent contact with wet soil, mud, and crop residue - especially in low-growing crops.

 Excessive mud buildup on the solar panels can block sunlight and prevent effective charging, leading to devices running low on power or shutting down altogether.